Smooth optimization using global and local low-rank regularizers: Introduction

+Similar low-rank regularizers to \eref{e,reg_smooth} have been proposed in the global and local cases in \cite{lu2014generalized} and \cite{liu2020multiplicative}, respectively.
+The resulting optimization problem is solved by approximating the regularizer using a first-order expansion that produces a non-convex and non-smooth cost function.
+This setting allows one to establish algorithms with convergence guarantees as shown in \cite{lu2014generalized} and \cite{liu2020multiplicative}.
+However, in the local low-rank case, the algorithm proposed in \cite{liu2020multiplicative} introduces tuning parameters that affect convergence speed, and the total number of these parameters grows with the number of patches.
+In contexts like dynamic MRI reconstruction the cost function \eref{e,kost_local_h} might include hundreds of patches, hindering the applicability of algorithms like the one in \cite{liu2020multiplicative}.
+Non-convex Schatten-$p$ quasi-norms with $0 < p < 1$ have also been investigated as beneficial alternatives to the nuclear norm, \eg, \cite{ongie:17:afa}.
+Other non-convex functions of the singular values have also been investigated, \eg, \cite{oh2016partial,cavazos2025alpcah,haldar:14:lrm, chen2013reduced}.

 The regularizer proposed in \eref{e,reg_smooth} corresponds to a unitarily invariant function \cite{lewis1995convex}, and therefore it only depends on the singular values.
 Functions with these characteristics are known as singular value functions \cite{lewis2005nonsmooth,lewis2005nonsmoothII}, and their properties (\eg, convexity, differentiability, Lipschitz continuity of the gradient) have been extensively investigated over the last two decades \cite{lewis1995convex, lewis1996convex, lewis2001twice, lewis2002quadratic, qi2003semismoothness, lewis2005nonsmooth,lewis2005nonsmoothII,sendov2006generalized,sendov2007higher}.
 However, to the best of our knowledge, the application of these properties has not been explored in inverse problems using low-rank models.
 In this work we show that relevant properties for the optimization of \rpot are directly related to the analogous properties of \pot.
-Using these derivations, we show that it is possible to use standard gradient-based iterative optimization algorithms (\eg, NCG, quasi-Newton methods) to solve \eref{e,kost_global_h} and \eref{e,kost_local_h}.
+Using these derivations, we show that it is possible to use standard gradient-based iterative optimization algorithms (\eg, NCG, quasi-Newton methods) to solve \eref{e,kost_global_h} and \eref{e,kost_local_h}, that offer convergence guarantees without needing to introduce tuning parameters.